AI and Equality

 It is important to place affected communities at the core of the assessment.
 At this stage, the involvement aims at assessing whether the requirements defined in stage 3 are fulfilled or respected appropriately.
 Since the affected parties were involved throughout the project, this stage can be understood as their final ‘sign-off’ of needs and risk mitigations identified and addressed throughout the development process.

-Insights gained from the testing stage should inform a ‘manual’ handed to the future operators that defines the contexts in which the system is expected to operate well as well as situations in which the system is expected to perform poorly
+Insights gained from the testing stage should inform a ‘manual’ handed to the future operators that defines the contexts in which the system is expected to operate well as well as situations in which the system is expected to perform poorly.

-- What measures of model performance are being tested, and why were those measures chosen?
+• What measures of model performance are being tested, and why were those measures chosen

-- How much human oversight is required, and by a supervisor with what level of expertise?
+• How much human oversight is required, and by a supervisor with what level of expertise?

-6. Deploy and Audit
+Deployment and Audit

-Stage 6.
 Deployment

 The deployment step is something like the last sanity check, i.e. whether all harms, discriminatory impacts and consequences have been considered, communicated, and are accounted for.
 We recommend conducting a thorough Human Rights Impact Assessment) to ensure that the system was assessed for negative Human Rights impacts in its final form.